render-engine/render-engine/docs/docs/getting-started/layout.md

 ### Adding attributes from a file

 Render Engine can also add attributes to your page from a markdown file.
 This is useful if you want to add a lot of content to your page.
-To do this, Render Engine uses [frontmatter](https://pypi.org/project/python-frontmatter/) to parse the attributes at the topc of the markdown file.
+To do this, Render Engine uses [frontmatter](https://pypi.org/project/python-frontmatter/) to parse the attributes at the top of the markdown file.

 ```markdown
 # content/index.md